Harem: Safavid Empire

 The administration of the royal harem constituted an independent branch of the court, staffed mainly by eunuchs.
 These were initially black eunuchs, but white eunuchs from Georgia also began to be employed from the time of Abbas I.

 The mothers of rival princes in league with eunuchs, engaged in palace intrigues in an attempt to place their candidate on the throne.
 From the middle of the sixteenth century, rivalries between Georgian and Circassian women in the royal harem gave rise to dynastic struggles of an ethnic nature previously unknown at the court.
 When Shah Abbas II died in 1666, palace eunuchs engineered the succession of Suleiman I and effectively seized control of the state.
 Suleiman set up a privy council, which included the most important eunuchs in the harem, thereby depriving traditional state institutions of their functions.
 The eunuchs' influence over military and civil affairs was checked only by their internal rivalries and by the religious movement led by Muhammad Baqir Majlisi.
-The royal harem reached such proportions under Sultan Husayn (1668–1726) that it consumed a large part of state revenues.
-After the fall of the Safavid dynasty, which occurred soon afterwards, eunuchs were never again able to achieve significant political influence as a class in Persia.
+The royal harem reached such proportions under Soltan Hoseyn (1668–1726) that it consumed a large part of state revenues.
+After the fall of the Safavid dynasty, which occurred soon afterwards, eunuchs were never again able to achieve significant political influence as a class in Iran.